MonashDataFluency/Power_BI/docs/02-modelling.md

 ## Dealing with errors

-### Checking for “controlled” errors
+### Checking for automatically detected errors

-Once queried, any controlled errors will be displayed.
+Once queried, any detected errors will be displayed.
 Clicking on these errors will provide a brief description on what might have gone wrong.
 There will be some errors showing up in your data, click on the errors to see what has caused the issue.

 ### Changing data type of column

 One of the most common errors is the detection of the datatype of a particular column.
 While loading the data, Power BI automatically assigns a column type based on the first lines of data.
 This can cause errors or other problems if the automated data type is not suited for that column.
 You may need to change data types of the columns to a relevant type for your data model.

 Any changes to the data needs to be done under the **Data file** listed under **Other Queries**.
-Select the **gap-minder** file.

-Double click on the **Data type** icon on top of the column and select the **Data type** that fits your model.

 The `life_exp` column is displaying as text data.
 This is a problem as we may want to do numerical calculations with this data.
+We should change this to a numerical data type.

+### {.tip -}

+* Select the **gap-minder** file.
+* Right click on top of the column and select **Change type**.
-Change the data type of this column to **Decimal Number**.
+* Change to **Decimal Number**.

 You can replace a current step in the query with **Replace current step** or add a new step to the query with **Add new step**.
-Click **Add new step**.
+* Click **Add new step**.

+### {-}

 Once necessary changes are made, it is important to refresh and check if the change was applied.
 We can do this by clicking on the **Refresh Preview** button on the ribbon.